spmallette/java-dse-driver/manual/address_resolution/README.md

 ## Address resolution

-Each node in the Cassandra cluster is uniquely identified by an IP address that the driver will use to establish connections.
+Each node in the DSE cluster is uniquely identified by an IP address that the driver will use to establish connections.

 * for contact points, these are provided as part of configuring the `Cluster` object;